Home

 Sticky Discount Rates (with Masao Fukui and Kilian Huber), February 2024.

 Firms’ nominal discount rates are sticky with respect to expected inflation.
-The stickiness makes firms’ investment demand increase when inflation increases, leading to a distinct source of monetary non-neutrality.
+Sticky discount rates make firms’ investment demand increase when inflation increases, leading to a distinct source of monetary non-neutrality.

 Online supplement, non-technical research brief from BFI.
+Featured in FT.
 See website for cost of capital project.

-Climate Capitalists (with Kilian Huber and Simon Oh), May 2024.
+Climate Capitalists (with Kilian Huber and Simon Oh), August 2024.
+Slides.

 Forward Return Expectations (with Mihir Gandhi and Eben Lazarus), September 2023.
 Slides.
-R&R at Review of Financial Studies.
+Revision requested, Review of Financial Studies.

-Investors mispredict their own future stock-return expectations, particularly during crises.
+Investors mispredict their own future stock-return expectations.
 Find out how and why it matters for excess volatility, demand elasticities, and stylized facts about the equity term structure.

 Rainy Day Stocks (with Robin Greenwood), January 2017.
 The performance of equity risk factors varies between good and times.